Slow Cooker Chili Recipe, A Halloween Tradition

 Before we get into the recipe, you’re going to need a Slow Cooker!
 We love the programmable slow cookers, but most of us sisters just use the three setting slow cookers.
 As long as you have both the “high” and “low” cooking options, your slow cooker will work great in most recipes.

-TRICKS TO MAKING SLOW COOKER CHILI
+HELPFUL TIPS WHEN MAKING SLOW COOKER CHILI

 If this is your first time making chili, or any soup for that matter in the slow cooker, we have a few suggestions to make sure it turns out perfect every single time.